-Spain is overall a rather cheap country to live in.
+Spain is overall a relatively cheap country to live in.
 Madrid and Barcelona might be more expensive, but only if you’re living in the heart of the city.

-If you’re living in Spain as a retired person and don’t have commuting concerns and can live wherever you like, the cost of living can be incredibly low.
+If you’re living in Spain as a retired person and don’t have commuting concerns and can live wherever you like, the cost of living can be meager.

 Living in Santiago de Compostela

 I chose the northwestern part of Spain because of the weather and the culture.
-Really friendly people and good quality air and a lot of green everywhere.
+Amicable people and good quality air and a lot of green everywhere.

 It also gets chilly in the winter and rains quite a bit.
 Sort of like Portland and Seattle.
-The call Santiago de Compostela the Seattle of Spain.
+They call Santiago de Compostela the Seattle of Spain.

-The pace of live here is very slow.
+The pace of life here is languid.
 Nobody is in a hurry.
 Few are trying to make more and more money.
 They sit down for hours to eat and stay up late to socialize.

 Benefits of Spain

 I don’t worry about real estate values since many from other countries come to retire here.
-The country encourages those with pensions to come and retire here.
+The government encourages those with pensions to come and retire here.
 Smart.

 Quality of Life in Spain

 Unstructured leisure time is valued here.
 Stress is avoided.
-People don’t gravitate towards violence.
+People don’t gravitate toward violence.
 They don’t seem to be looking at the bigger and better thing to buy next.

 I felt the same and still do about Portland, Oregon.
 I moved from Los Angeles to San Diego and from SD to Portland.
 A city where people like to hike, have beers, and sit around and smoke weed.
 Easy.

-This relaxed lifestyle is what allows for a low cost of living here in Spain.
+This relaxed lifestyle allows for a low cost of living here in Spain.

 Cost of Living in Santiago de Compostela, Spain

-I am sure there are people living quite luxurious lives here in Santiago de Compostela.
-I’ve seen Ferraris here and there are million-euro homes galore.
+I am sure people live quite luxurious lives here in Santiago de Compostela.
+I’ve seen Ferraris here, and there are million-euro homes galore.

 I didn’t come to Santiago to live a more luxurious life than in the US.
 I came here to enjoy a better quality of life.

-The cost of living in Santiago de Compostela can be low because it doesn’t take much to enjoy the finer things in life.
-Especially when the city and the country is built around leisure.
+The cost of living in Santiago de Compostela can be low because it doesn’t take much to enjoy the finer things, especially when the city and the country are built around leisure.

 #1.
 Housing – 400 €

 You can buy a place for as little as 70,000 euros.
-I bought my condo for 90,000.
+I purchased my condo for 90,000.
 The low cost of living in Santiago is why homes are so cheap.

 #2.
 Transportation – 15 €

-I don’t own a car here in Santiago, it would be a nuisance.
+I don’t own a car here in Santiago.
+It would be a nuisance.
 My friends offer me ride all of the time.
-For longer trips, such as when I got to the beach, I hitch a ride.
+I hitch a ride for longer trips, such as when I got to the beach.

 #3.
 Food – 200 €